-Weighing so little, you would expect the battery to be poor, however the two Lithium Ion batteries were fairly efficient and would easily keep charge for over 4 hours.
-Included in the kit is two batteries and the charger, which allow you to always keep at least one of the batteries fully charged.
+Weighing so little, you would expect the battery to be poor, however the two Lithium Ion batteries are very efficient and keep charge for over 4 hours.
+Included in the kit are two batteries and the charger, which allows you to keep the batteries fully charged.

-Milwaukee is not the biggest branded cordless impact wrench, however it has a serious amount of power.
-The Milwaukee delivers 1,800 inch-pounds of torque and has a brush-less motor that delivers 0-3000 RPM at a constant power.
+Milwaukee are a highly reputable power tool brand and their 2753-22 impact wrench is a great choice that packs plenty of power.
+In terms of performance, it delivers 1,800 inch-pounds of torque and has a brush-less motor that delivers 0-3000 RPM at a constant power.

 Other features of the Milwaukee 2753-22 M18 include:

 - 1,800 in-lb of torque

 - Advanced electronic system to prevent battery damage

 - Constant power output between 0-3,000 RPM